Leap Administration#

 Viewing Project Seats#

 Each project member, whether a person or an application, occupies a single seat of a given type.
 The number of seats and seat types are determined by the customer contract.
-Each row in the Project Seats section represents a particular seat type, including such information as the number of seats currently occupied and the limit on solver-access time, as follows:
+Each row in the Project Seats section represents a particular seat type, including such information as the number of seats currently occupied and the limit on solver-access time.

 Seat Type